SUNET/sunet-jenkins/README.md

 Both variables contain json as a string.
 Another usecase is to not enter another ORGS, and just filter out the REPOS you're interested in and let your local jenkins build those.
+One can also put ORGS and/or REPOS in your local .env file, and those will be picked up and applied when running in dev mode.

 #### My github requests are failing!